CORPORATE MEMBERS

 PSPA’s corporate members are eleven major shoreside and mothership seafood processing companies with operations based in Alaska and Washington.
 They purchase, process, and market hundreds of millions of pounds of seafood from just about every commercial fishery and gear type in Alaska, including wild Alaska salmon, Alaska pollock, Pacific cod, crab, halibut, and rockfish, among others.

-Our member companies buy fish from harvesters and get it to market, placing them at the center of the seafood supply chain, so millions of people worldwide can enjoy wild Alaska seafood.
+Our member companies buy fish from fishermen and get it to market, placing them at the center of the seafood supply chain, so millions of people worldwide can enjoy wild Alaska seafood.
 PSPA member companies have made significant investments in the future of Alaska seafood, spending hundreds of millions of dollars in facilities, processing technology, value-added product development, and marketing.

 Our members have also made large capital investments in the communities in which they operate.
 In addition to thousands of direct and indirect jobs, our member companies create markets for thousands of independent commercial fishermen and contribute millions in tax revenue to state and local economies in Alaska and the Pacific Northwest.